karinamellor/AnimalQuiz-project-2/README.md

  As a user, I expect the quiz to keep me entertained, help me test my knowledge and satisfy my curiosity about animals.

-** Design**
-o Colour Scheme
+ #   Colour Scheme

 The main colour is green, to recall nature.
 The other colours are a very light beige, so that it’s not too heavy on the eye, and a bright orange for the buttons for the users to select.

-o Typography
+1. o Typography
  The font used is Poppin’, a simple font with roundish letters, in order to keep the mood of the quiz simple and playful.

-o Imagery
+2. o Imagery
 The background is a green grass pattern designed to recall nature.
  The questions are contained into a container and also the possible answers are contained into clickable buttons.

-Wireframes
+3. Wireframes
 o Home Page Wireframe -
 o Mobile Wireframe -

-Features
+4. Features
  Responsive on all device sizes
  Interactive elements

-Technologies Used
+5. Technologies Used
 Languages Used
- HTML5
+-  HTML5
-CSS3
+-  CSS3
- Javascript
+ - Javascript
 Frameworks, Libraries &amp; Programs Used
 1. Hover.css:
 o Hover.css was used on the Social Media icons in the footer to add the float transition